Can I change my DNS entries?

 Do you provide secondary backup MX service?

-We don't provide secondary MX service or MX forwarding.
-If you're setting up your own mail servers to receive incoming mail, you should list only those servers in the MX records.
-You should not include our MX servers in addition to your own.
-(When you add a new DNS MX entry, our standard MX servers will automatically be overridden for your domain name.)
+We don’t provide secondary MX service or MX forwarding.
+If you’re setting up your own mail servers to receive incoming mail, you should list only those servers in the MX records.
+You should never include our MX servers in addition to your own.
+(When you add a new DNS MX entry, our standard MX servers will automatically be overridden for your domain name and all mail will arrive directly at the MX server you enter.)

-The reason we don't offer backup MX service is that it causes far more problems than it solves on today's Internet.
-If we provided backup MX service for your server, we'd have no way of knowing what usernames are valid on the primary server, so our servers would have to accept mail for any username at your domain name.
+There are several reasons we don’t offer backup MX service, but the main one is that it causes far more problems than it solves on today’s Internet.
+We’d usually have no way of knowing what usernames are valid on the primary server, so our servers would have to accept mail for any address at your domain name.
 A huge percentage of that mail would be spam (spammers intentionally try delivering to secondary MX servers because they tend to have more permissive spam filters).
 Delivering that amount of spam to you or bouncing it (probably to forged sender addresses, called "backscatter") would both lead to major problems.

 Using Microsoft Exchange Server